Skip to main content

 Late-cancel and no-show fees can’t be auto-chargedLate-cancel and no-show fees charged automatically against deposit or saved card

-Staff has to re-enter the card every time at checkoutCard-on-file → checkout, staff rebooking, and fee charges all skip the card-entry step
+You re-enter the card every time at checkoutCard-on-file → checkout, rebooking, and fee charges all skip the card-entry step

 Manual approval is your only gateDeposit + approval cover both paths